chaldea-center/chaldea-docs/docs/v2_release.md

 ## Help Translation

-The app support all 5 official regions(JP/CN/TW/NA/KR) for gamedata.
+The app supports all 5 official regions(JP/CN/TW/NA/KR) for gamedata.
 And also support other languages for app UI, like Spanish and Arabic.

 However human translation is wanted for unreleased game data and UI text.
 If you are interested in helping translation or adding more language support, please contact me!
 Really welcomed!